 Beyond that, broken links are also a waste of link equity.
 For example, if you have a broken internal link from one blog post to another, you’re not getting the SEO benefit of that internal link, which is a negative for your SEO efforts.

-Ok, so broken links are bad for your WordPress site.
-Now it’s time to answer the important question – how can you fix broken links in WordPress?
+Ok, so broken links are bad for your site.
+Now it’s time to answer the important question – how can you fix broken links?

-Over the next sections, we’ll cover five ways how to fix broken links in WordPress.
+Over the next sections, we’ll cover five ways how to fix broken links.
 You can click below to jump straight to a specific section or read through all five methods:

 - Web-Based SEO Audit Tool

 - Google Search Console